-Children and youth in our program will get a stainless-steel bedframe, memory foam mattress, pillow, sheets set, blanket, quilt, bedtime books, stuffed animal, and a toothbrush, all delivered directly to their home.
+Children and youth in our program receive a stainless-steel bedframe, memory foam mattress, pillow, sheets set, blanket, quilt, bedtime books, stuffed animal, and a toothbrush, all delivered directly to their home.
 Recipients also receive educational messages about healthy sleep habits via bookmarks and magnets.
 With beds of their very own and tools that encourage healthy bedtime habits, children are more likely to get the sleep they need to thrive.
-The impact of the program has been independently validated and measured through three sleep studies in partnership with the Children's Hospital of Philadelphia and St. Joseph's University, demonstrating the long-term health benefits a bed and a healthy sleep routine have on the health outcomes of children from low-income families.

 The Beds for Kids program was designed to support the work of other health and human service providers, not duplicate it.
 Recipients must be referred by one of our referral partners who are best placed to assess the needs of individual families.
 We are proud of our collaborative approach to service delivery, working side by side with our referral partners to deliver tangible and lasting health solutions to children in our community.
-Although there are other organizations throughout the country that provide beds for children who need them, there are no organizations with this focus within OHAAT's Greater Philadelphia service area.

-The Beds for Kids 2023 goals are as follows:
+The Beds for Kids 2024 goals are as follows:

-- (1) Number served: we aim to provide at least 1,900 children and youth with a complete bedding package. - (2) Leverage: we aim for the value provided to be at least two times its cost (i.e., recipients would have to pay twice as much to purchase the same goods and services on their own). - (3) Turnaround time: we aim for average turnaround time (from referral to delivery) of no more than 9 days.
+(1) Number served: we aim to provide at least 2,000 children and youth with a complete bedding package

+(2) Leverage: we aim for the value provided to be at least two times its cost (i.e., recipients would have to pay twice as much to purchase the same goods and services on their own).

+(3) Turnaround time: we aim for average turnaround time (from referral to delivery) of no more than 9 days.

 OHAAT collects feedback from all of our referral partners; thus far 100% of respondents have confirmed they are extremely satisfied with every aspect of the service they received and would choose OHAAT's Beds for Kids program to assist families in the future.
 We also collect feedback from the families who receive services from our program to measure how satisfied they were with our communication and levels of service, and also to measure the overall effect the program has had on the family.
 This is being measured through follow up telephone calls or texts to the families after they have received a bed delivery from us.
 As we are a small team, the recommendations from these phone calls/texts often result in easy to implement changes such as communication preferences and delivery time slots, but have also resulted in the larger-scale review of our suppliers.
-In the second half of the year, we plan to develop an advisory Board for service users and referral partners to fully evaluate each of our processes to ensure a user-focused approach to everything we do.
+We are in the process of developing a Community Advisory Committee for service users and referral partners to evaluate our processes to ensure a user-focused approach to everything we do.